Swindon and Wiltshire Sexual Assault Referral Centre (SARC)

 STEP 3: FORENSIC EXAMINATION

-A forensic medical examination will be carried out as sensitively as possible by a specialist doctor/nurse (not an employee of First Light).
+A forensic medical examination will be carried out as sensitively as possible by a specialist doctor/nurse (employed by G4S).
 The decision to go ahead with this examination is entirely up to you, and can be carried out whether or not you choose to involve the police.
 You can choose to stop the examination at any time.

 Forensic examinations are best carried out as soon as possible following an assault, even though it may be the last thing you feel like doing.
 The examinations could provide evidence about what happened and about your assailant – to be used if and when you choose to involve the police.